Percy Jackson (film series)

-Percy Jackson & the Olympians (also known as Percy Jackson) is a two-film series based on the novel series of the same name by the author Rick Riordan.
+Percy Jackson & the Olympians (also known as Percy Jackson) is a duology based on the novel series of the same name by the author Rick Riordan.
 The series was distributed by 20th Century Fox, produced by 1492 Pictures and consists of two installments.
 The first film, Percy Jackson & the Olympians: The Lightning Thief (2010), was directed by Chris Columbus and was released on February 12, 2010.
 The second installment, Percy Jackson: Sea of Monsters, was originally intended to be released in March 2013 but was instead pushed back to August 7, 2013, and was directed by Thor Freudenthal.
-While the film series was intended to match the five novel book series, and the second film laid the foundation for a third film, further films were never produced.
-The shortened series in total grossed nearly $430 million at the worldwide box office.
+While a third film was planned, and the second film laid the foundation for it, it was ultimately never produced.
+The series in total grossed nearly $430 million at the worldwide box office.
 A reboot television series premiered on Disney+ in December 2023.

 The films follow the adventures of demigod Percy Jackson and his comrades at the demigod training ground of Camp Half-Blood.
 In the first film, Percy must go on a quest to save his mother from the underworld and prove his innocence when he is accused of stealing lightning from Zeus.
 The second film revolves around Percy's escapades as he must retrieve the legendary Golden Fleece from the Sea of Monsters, or the Bermuda Triangle, which is the only thing that will save the camp from the forces of darkness.